Philips CPAP Lawsuit

 ReferencesView References

-3. U.S. Food and Drug Administration.
+6. U.S. Food and Drug Administration.
+(2024, January 31).
 “Update: Certain Philips Respironics Ventilators, BiPAP Machines, and CPAP Machines Recalled Due to Potential Health Risks: FDA Safety Communication.”
-Retrieved from: https://www.fda.gov/medical-devices/safety-communications/update-certain-philips-respironics-ventilators-bipap-machines-and-cpap-machines-recalled-due#devices.
-Accessed on September 23, 2022.
+Retrieved February 21, 2024, from https://www.fda.gov/medical-devices/safety-communications/update-certain-philips-respironics-ventilators-bipap-machines-and-cpap-machines-recalled-due#devices

 Get in Touch